Anandaban Hospital Trauma Centre, Nepal

 PROJECT TYPE: Hospital

-PROJECT PARTNERS: The Leprosy Mission England and Wales, the Leprosy Mission Nepal
+PROJECT PARTNERS: The Leprosy Mission England and Wales and The Leprosy Mission Nepal

 STATUS: In construction